kurokobo/psdify/Docs/docs/cmdlets/Uninstall-DifyPlugin.md

 ## DESCRIPTION

 The `Uninstall-DifyPlugin` cmdlet is used to uninstall plugins from the current Dify workspace.
 You can specify plugins to uninstall either by passing them as pipeline objects or directly using the `-Plugin` parameter.

-The cmdlet requires the Dify server to support plugins, and it will throw an error if plugin support is not available.
+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES